The Specialized Tarmac SL7 and Specialized Roubaix are two high-performance road bikes designed for different types of riding.

 Specialized’s FACT carbon is a proprietary carbon fiber material used in their high-performance bicycles.
 The number after FACT (10r, 11r, or 12r) indicates the carbon fiber’s stiffness and weight level.

 - FACT 10r is the mid-level carbon used in many Specialized road bikes.
-It offers a good balance between stiffness and weight, making it a popular choice for riders who want a high-performance bike without sacrificing too much comfort.
+It has a good balance between stiffness and weight for cyclists who want a high-performance bike without sacrificing comfort.

-- FACT 11r is a higher-grade carbon fiber used in some of Specialized’s top-end road bikes.
-It has a higher stiffness-to-weight ratio than FACT 10r, making it a good choice for riders who demand the highest level of performance and are willing to sacrifice some comfort for speed.
+- FACT 11r is a higher-grade carbon fiber in some of Specialized’s top-end road bikes.
+It has a higher stiffness-to-weight ratio than FACT 10r for cyclists who demand the highest level of performance and are willing to sacrifice some comfort for speed.

 - FACT 12r is the highest grade of carbon fiber used in the S-Works models.
-It offers the highest level of stiffness and the lightest weight, making it a popular choice for professional riders who need the best possible performance from their bikes.
+It has the highest stiffness and the lightest weight, ideal for professional cyclists who need the best possible performance from their bikes.
 However, it is also the least forgiving in ride comfort, making it less suitable for long-distance riding.

 The S-Works Tarmac SL7 uses Specialized’s most advanced and lightest carbon fiber, the FACT 12r.
 On the contrary, the S-Works Roubaix uses the FACT 11r carbon fiber instead of FACT 12r carbon, although it’s a top-of-the-range model.